 Meet PACT's Special Education Worker, Amy Thompson...

 Hello!
-My name is Amy and I am PACT’s new education lead.
-This post has been newly created and is available to all of our PACT families regardless of what stage of the adoption process they may be in.
+My name is Amy and I am PACT’s education lead.
+Our education service is available to all of our PACT families regardless of what stage of the adoption process they may be in.

 I am an adoptive parent and also an experienced education professional.
 I have taught for nearly 20 years in a range of settings and locations and prior to adopting, I was a deputy headteacher.
 Therefore, I understand both the emotional challenges that children face within schools as well as the demands on the schools and their staff.